 While the cervix is still exposed by the speculum, cells are taken from the cervix and vagina with a scraper or cotton-tipped applicator.
 The cells are then smeared on a glass slide and sent to a laboratory for analysis.

-With the speculum still in place, your physician may also take appropriate smears to determine the presence or absence of vaginal infection.
+With the speculum still in place, your health care provider may also take appropriate smears to determine the presence or absence of vaginal infection.

-In order to completely rule out abnormality, your physician may include a rectal checkup as part of the digital examination.
+In order to completely rule out abnormality, your health care provider may include a rectal checkup as part of the digital examination.
 Just stay relaxed, and you'll feel nothing more than perhaps a brief sensation of a full bowel.

-After the pelvic exam, you'll be asked to return to the consulting room, where you and your doctor will discuss the findings of the examination.
+After the pelvic exam, you'll be asked to return to the consulting room, where you and your health care provider will discuss the findings of the examination.
 You'll be told when to expect the results of your Pap smear.
 If birth control is your primary concern, a contraceptive program will be tailored to your individual needs.

 Vaginitis is an inflammation of the vagina.
 The most common symptoms are itching burning and abnormal vaginal discharge.